 By tying thousands of balloons to his home, 78-year-old Carl sets out to fulfill his lifelong dream to see the wilds of South America.
 Russell, a wilderness explorer 70 years younger, inadvertently becomes a stowaway.

-This is the story of a young boy named Richard Tyler, who finds shelter from a storm inside a nearby library.
-Tyler slips and is knocked unconscious while exploring a rotunda in the library.
-Upon awakening he is led on a journey through conflicts and events that resemble fictional stories, keeping him from finding the exit from the library.
+This is the story of a young boy named Richard Tyler, who spouts statistics about the possibility of accidents.
+While riding his bike home, Richard finds shelter from a storm inside a nearby library.
+Richard slips and is knocked unconscious while exploring a rotunda in the library.
+Upon awakening, he is led on a journey through conflicts and events that resemble fictional stories, keeping him from finding the exit from the library.
 Written by

 Anthony Pereyra <firstname.lastname@example.org>